 The Luby House

-The Luby House, is currently used as an office and educational space.
+The Luby House is currently used as the park office and training space.
 The house has been moved three times during its life.
-At one time it was the scale house at the front of the lane where farmers would weigh gravel as it exited the property.
-The 1930, U.S. Census indicated that there were seven dwelling houses on this property that were occupied by Lime Company employees.
+At one time it was the scale house at the front of the lane where farmers would weigh their gravel upon exiting the property.
+The 1930 U.S. Census indicated that there were seven dwelling houses on this property that were occupied by Lime Company employees.

 The Kaufman House

-There is little historic documentation available on the Kaufman House at Fountain Rock Park.
-The exact date of construction is unknown.
-Census reviews of the early 20th century have yielded little information because the houses on the property were not numbered (Polzin 2004).
-It was presumed that Adam Diehl, Jr. lived here around 1873.
+The Kaufman House is currently used as a space for programs, trainings, and birthday parties.
+There is little historic documentation available on the Kaufman House and the exact date of construction is unknown.
+Census reviews of the early 20th century have yielded little information; however, it is presumed that Adam Diehl, Jr. lived here around 1873.

-The Kaufman House was constructed on a raised stone foundation, comprised of local limestone.
-The two story dwelling is covered with wood German siding.
+The Kaufman House was constructed on a raised stone foundation comprised of local limestone.
+The two story dwelling is covered with wood German wood siding.
 Evidence suggests that the hand hewn logs

-used to construct this building were originally part of an earlier structure.
+used to construct the building were originally part of an earlier structure.
 Original tenons and notching can be seen on the walls from the interior (Sager 2005).

-The National Park Service working in cooperation with Frederick County Parks renovated the log cabin in the summer of 2006 with completion in 2007.
+The National Park Service, working in cooperation with Frederick County Parks, renovated the log cabin in the summer of 2006 with completion in 2007.
 Included in this renovation was a new roof, new flooring on the first floor and new windows.
-The workmen meticulously used historical records in order to preserve its authenticity.
+The crew meticulously used historical records in order to preserve the authenticity of the structure.

 The Handley House